 Gallagher & Kennedy is pleased to welcome Yusra B. Bokhari to its real estate and litigation department, and Bruce B. May to its real estate department.

 Yusra Bokhari, Of Counsel, is a dedicated advocate and problem solver for every client she represents.
 Whether it’s healthcare providers, corporations, property developers, governmental entities, individuals, or foreign diplomats, Yusra is singularly focused on meeting her client’s expectations and delivering desired outcomes.
-Her dynamic practice includes civil and commercial litigation, administrative disputes, real estate transactions and disputes, immigration advocacy, and alternative dispute resolution (ADR).
+Her dynamic practice includes civil and commercial litigation, administrative disputes, real estate transactions and disputes, immigration advocacy and specialty visas, and alternative dispute resolution (ADR).

 Before joining G&K, Yusra practiced at two Valley law firms in the areas of general litigation and immigration law, in addition to her three years at the Arizona Attorney General’s Office as an Assistant Attorney General.
 She also served as a judicial fellow to the Honorable Steven L. Bernard at the Colorado Court of Appeals and as a judicial intern for the Honorable Lee F. Jantzen at Mohave County Superior Court.
 Prior to earning her law degree from the University of Denver, Yusra served as a deputy probation officer for the Mohave County Probation Department.
 She earned her bachelor’s degree from Pitzer College, triple majoring in History, Political Studies, and Muslim Political Thought.